Get a quote and call our team on

 Planning Permission and Building Regulations

 If you’ve been dreaming of adding an orangery to your home, you’ll be pleased to know that in the UK, orangeries often qualify as permitted developments, requiring no full planning permission.
-However, some conditions must be met, such as size and height limitations relative to the house and property boundaries.
-It’s crucial to check whether planning permissions are necessary, as they might be mandatory if the property has previous extensions, is listed, or is on designated land.

 Furthermore, building regulations are separate considerations that ensure compliance with updated guidelines for aspects such as overheating and ventilation.

-Customising Your Orangery
+Customising Your Orangery or Extension

 More than just an extension, an orangery provides the opportunity to craft a customised space reflecting your personal style and lifestyle.
 Whether you envision a grand dining room, a tranquil garden room, or a vibrant kitchen extension, an orangery offers high ceilings and architectural grandeur that can be tailored to your desires.